Flickinger History, Family Crest & Coats of Arms

 The surname Flickinger was first found in the duchy of Swabia.
 Martin Fluekk was one of the earliest recorded bearers of the name, residing in the city of Überlingen in 1294.
 The young Flickinger family was instrumental during this early period, playing an important role in the development of the region's society.

-Important Dates for the Flickinger family
+Early History of the Flickinger family

 This web page shows only a small excerpt of our Flickinger research.
 Another 178 words (13 lines of text) covering the years 1172, 1294, 1343, 1350, 1479, 1531, 1548, and 1842 are included under the topic Early Flickinger History in all our PDF Extended History products and printed products wherever possible.